heinekmp/AIRPF_for_PMCMC/README.md

 <a id="2">[2]</a>
 Heine, K., Whiteley, N. and Cemgil A. T. (2020).
-Parallelizing par- ticle filters with butterfly interactions.
+Parallelizing particle filters with butterfly interactions.
 *Scandinavian Journal of Statistics* **47** 361-396.